xyncro/sites-eternity.engineering/_posts/2018-03-06-why-eternity.md

 Last year I lost my father, a month before the birth of my son.
 It changed how I think about many things, and permanence is one.
 Memories I took for granted suddenly were exposed as the fragile and delicate things they are.

-At the same time that I inherited my fathers thousands of photos, now loaded with new meaning, I started taking photos of my own.
+Suddenly, as I inherited the thousands of photos my father had taken throughout his life, I started taking photos of my own.
 In doing so I discovered something -- that the thought of losing them was devastating.
 While before I had a fleeting and unconsidered relationship with the digital side of my memories, now they were precious in ways I'd never understood.

-I'd hope that nobody else ever learns the same lesson, but I'm human and I know I won't be alone.
+I hope that nobody else ever learns the same lesson, but I'm human and I know I won't be alone.

 # Making Memories Last Forever

-This year I started looking at how I create and store digital memories.
-My iPhone holds moments I couldn't bear to lose, and I trust that they're in the cloud somewhere, but how confident do I feel?
-Photos that my father gave me are on CDs, sometimes memory sticks.
+This year I started looking at how I create digital memories -- and how I keep them.
+My iPhone holds moments I couldn't bear to lose.
+I trust that they're in the cloud somewhere, but how confident do I feel?
+Photos that my father gave me are on memory sticks or CDs.
 Memory sticks are fragile, easily lost and soon obsolete.
 Already I struggle to find a computer to read a CD.
 Will I still have them in 5 years?
 10?
 20?
 How about my son, will he have them in 50?

-Others trust them to social media, hoping that those memories will live on at the pleasure of a company which owes them nothing.
+Other people trust them to social media, hoping that those memories will live on at the pleasure of a company which owes them nothing.
 How many photos vanished with Friends Reunited?
 With AOL boards?
 How many more will vanish with Instagram or Facebook when the next big thing arrives?

-Even if we manage to save the photos, how many will end up as unreadable ghosts, 78s in a world of streaming and digital playback?
+Even if I manage to find a way to keep my photos, how many will end up as unreadable ghosts, 78s in a world of streaming and digital playback?

 # Towards Digital Permanence